tenable/terrascan/deploy/helm-charts/README.md

-# Helm chart for deploying terrascan
+# Helm charts for deploying terrascan

-This chart deploys terrascan as a server within your kubernetes cluster.
-By default it runs just terrascan by itself, but, user creates namespace and secrets.
+This guide deploys terrascan as a server within your kubernetes cluster.
+Additionally, you can deploy a Validating Webhook as well, that'll use the terrascan server as its backend.

 In server mode, terrascan will act both as an API server for performing remote scans of IAC, as well as a validating admission